Ferrography: Analytical ferrography

-Being able to identify different particles can prove to be invaluable, because the prominence of certain particles can point to specific locations of wear.
+Being able to identify different particles can prove to be invaluable because the prominence of certain particles can point to specific locations of wear.
 Furthermore, the presence of particles that do not make contact with the lubricating oil can uncover contamination.
 This kind of analysis required a trained professional and can be prohibitively expensive for smaller operations.

 Direct-reading method

 Direct-reading ferrography is a more mathematical approach to ferrography.
 Essentially, the buildup on the glass slide is measured by shining a light across the slide.
 The blockage of the light by the buildup of particles is then used, over time, to calculate an average.
 An increase in blockage indicates higher amounts of machine wear.
 This method is less expensive, as expert analysis is not required, and can be automated.
 However, once an issue is identified, less information is available to diagnose the problem.

+On-line visual ferrography

+On-line visual ferrography (OLVF) allows for images of wear debris to be acquired during routine operation of machinery.
+It requires attaching an electromagnet, a way to vary the oil flow rate and an image sensor into the oil circuit of the compartment whose oil is being monitored.
+The ferrous particles in the oil are then deposited in a similar way to using a bench-top ferrograph.
+Relative wear debris concentration, particle coverage area and images of debris can be obtained from this method.

 Limitations

 While ferrography is an effective tool for wear analysis, it does come with several limitations.
 Ferrography is a very expensive procedure because of the specialized and sophisticated instruments required.
 Ferrography stands out among oil analysis methods because of the magnetic element involved.
 This allows for a more detailed report that similar methods cannot produce.
-Additionally, for the qualitative approach that is analytical ferrography, experts are needed to make sense of the raw output.
+Additionally, for the qualitative approach which is analytical ferrography, experts are needed to make sense of the raw output.
 Furthermore, ferrography cannot solve problems, only bring attention to them.
 These issues then need to be dealt with on their own.